 “For context, similar experiments for Influenza A have found that it survived on surfaces for 17 days, which highlights just how resilient SARS-CoV-2 is.”

 The research involved drying virus in an artificial mucus on different surfaces, at concentrations similar to those reported in samples from infected patients and then re-isolating the virus over a month.

-Further experiments were carried out at 30 and 40 degrees Celsius, with survival times decreasing as the temperature increased.
+Further experiments were carried out at 30 and 40 degrees Celsius (86 and 104 degrees Fahrenheit), with survival times decreasing as the temperature increased.

 The study was also carried out in the dark, to remove the effect of UV light as research has demonstrated direct sunlight can rapidly inactivate the virus.

 “While the precise role of surface transmission, the degree of surface contact, and the amount of virus required for infection is yet to be determined, establishing how long this virus remains viable on surfaces is critical for developing risk mitigation strategies in high contact areas,” Dr. Eagles said.